Bond-based nonlocal models by nonlocal operator method in symmetric support domain: Numerical examples

 with $t_0=1.0 \times 10^{-5} s$ and $v_{max}=2$ m/s.

-In the case of tensile load, two discretizations are employed.
+In the case of tensile load, three discretizations are employed.

-The load curves for the tensile boundary are plotted in Fig.\ref{fig:tensileLoadCurve}.
-The maximal normal strain criterion is derived in a simple way but it is very effective in application.
-From the test of tensile boundary condition, the load-curve matched the result by FEM phase field model very well.
-The study on different discretization shows that the damage model is insensitive to the discretization.
-It is interesting that the fracture model by explicit time integration without using damping agrees so well with the phase field method in the static case.
+The damage patterns for particle discretization of 60x60, 120x120 and 200x200 are illustrated in Figure \ref{fig:tensileLoadDamage60-120}.
+The observed crack patterns exhibit a high degree of concurrence with those predicted by phase field approaches, and a more refined discretization can yield a sharper crack trajectory.

-The evolutions of displacement field and velocity field are plotted in Fig.\ref{fig:tensile120uyVx3}.
-The crack initiates when the boundary displacement reaches $u_y=3.96 \times 10^{-3}$ mm as indicated by the irregular velocity field around the crack tip in Fig.\ref{fig:tensile120uyVx3}(e).
-In the stage of stable crack propagation, the significant velocity wave due to cutting bond can be observed in Fig.\ref{fig:tensile120uyVx3}(f).
-The velocity field is greatly interfered by the fracture, but the displacement field is stable.
+Figure \ref{fig:tensile120uyVx3} displays the temporal variations of the displacement field and velocity field.
+The initiation of the crack occurs at the point where the boundary displacement attains a value of $u_y=3.96 \times 10^{-3}$ mm, as evidenced by the anomalous velocity field surrounding the crack tip depicted in Figure \ref{fig:tensile120uyVx3}(e).
+During the stage of stable crack propagation, the velocity wave caused by cutting bond is prominently visible in Figure \ref{fig:tensile120uyVx3}(f).
+The presence of fractures significantly disrupts the velocity field, while the displacement field remains stable.

+Figure \ref{fig:tensileLoadCurve} displays the load curves pertaining to the tensile boundary.
+The criterion of maximal normal strain is obtained through a straightforward process, yet it has demonstrated remarkable efficacy in practical implementation.
+The tensile boundary condition test yielded load-curve results that were highly consistent with those obtained from the finite element phase field model. {The research conducted on three discretization settings indicates that the damage model exhibits good robustness towards the discretization employed.} The observation that the fracture model employing explicit time integration in the absence of damping exhibits a high degree of agreement with the phase field approach in the stationary scenario is noteworthy.

-The final result for shear tests with a discretization of $120\times 120$ is depicted in Fig.\ref{fig:120UxUyDd28}.
-In Fig.\ref{fig:shearLoadDamage}, the damage patterns for different discretization subjected to shear loading condition are plotted.
+The final result for shear tests with a discretization of $120\times 120$ is depicted in Figure \ref{fig:120UxUyDd28}.
+In Figure \ref{fig:shearLoadDamage}, the damage patterns for different discretization subjected to shear loading condition are plotted.
 With finer discretization, the resolution of fracture becomes sharper.